 - 2008 Summer: Raptor Field Technician – US Forest Service, Lake Tahoe, California, USA

 - Eberhart-Phillips LJ.
-Mating systems: diversity and evolutionary origins.
-In Colwell MA, Haig SM (Eds.), The population ecology and conservation of Charadrius plovers, (submitted).
+Breeding systems: diversity and evolutionary origins.
+In Colwell MA, Haig SM (Eds.), The population ecology and conservation of Charadrius plovers, (in print).

 - Carmona-Isunza MC, Eberhart-Phillips LJ, Küpper C, Cruz-López M, Zefania S, Hoffman JI, Krüger O, Székely T. Breeding schedule of males and females in monogamous and polygamous plover populations, (submitted).